gvwilson/sensibleadventures/wrestler/wrestler.md

 I could not.
 I told Walks-In-Storm to try, but he could not either.
 As my heart finally stopped beating,
-I managed one last time to weep.*
+I tried one last time to weep.*

 ---